ryanwhowe/Dot/README.md

 that patched with any non-breaking changes and/or bugs that are found.

 >
-> <font color="red">Warning:</font> When you have xDebug enabled the recursion depth is set to 100, however the PHP
+> Warning: When you have xDebug enabled the recursion depth is set to 100, however the PHP
 > [manual][] advises against doing 100-200 recursion levels as it can smash the stack and cause termination of the
 > current
 > script.
 This class utilizes recursion to traverse the array.
 If you need to traverse an array with depth deeper than